 Project.
 An activity or course of action involving one or multiple energy efficiency measures at a single facility or site.

 Projected Savings.
-Values reported by an electric utility prior to the time the energy efficiency activities are implemented are typically estimates of savings prepared for the program and/or portfolio design or planning purposes.
+Values reported by an electric utility prior to the energy efficiency activities for program and/or portfolio design or planning purposes.
 These values are based on pre-program or portfolio estimates of factors such as per-unit savings values, operating hours, installation rates, and savings persistence rates.
-These values may utilize the results of prior evaluations and/or values in the Technical Reference Manual.
-It can be indicated as first year, annual demand or energy savings, and/or lifetime energy or demand savings values.
-It can be indicated as gross savings and/or net savings values.
+These values may use results of prior evaluations and/or values in the Technical Reference Manual.
+It can be indicated as first year, demand, energy, lifetime energy, gross, and/or net savings..

 Project Sponsor.
 See Energy Efficiency Service Provider (EESP) definition.
 EESPs are often referred to as the project sponsor.